HL7/cql/input/pages/index.md

 [Chapter 7](07-physicalrepresentation.html) – Physical Representation is reference documentation for the XML schema used to persist ELM.

-[Appendix A](08-a-cqlsyntax.html) – CQL Syntax Formal Specification discusses the ANTLR4 grammar for the Clinical Quality Language.
+[Appendix A](08-a-cqlsyntax.html) – CQL Syntax Formal Specification discusses the ANTLR4 grammar for the language.

 [Appendix B](09-b-cqlreference.html) – CQL Reference provides a complete reference for the types and operators available in CQL, and is intended to be used by authors and developers alike.